mahak-m/mahak-m/README.md

 ### - Mahak (she/her)

 ### - ABOUT ME
-- ⋆˙⟡♡ Computer Science major @ the University of Toronto, also minoring in math & stats
+- ⋆˙⟡♡ Computer Science major @ the University of Toronto, minoring in Math & Stats
 - ⋆˙⟡♡ 19 years old !

 ### - LANGUAGES